harness/developer-hub/docs/internal-developer-portal/flows/dynamic-picker.md

 The `pathRewrite` is field used by the system to ensure the API requests are correctly rerouted.
 It needs to be of the format `/api/proxy/<endpoint_name>/?: /` as shown above.

 In the `headers` you can add an Authorization header.
 Ensure you use a unique token name here as variables are `GITHUB_TOKEN` or `BITBUCKET_TOKEN` are system defined.
-The token name does not matter, as long as a secret is setup for the corresponding variable.
+The token name does not matter, as long as a secret is set up for the corresponding variable.

 ![](./static/example-proxy-backend-config.png)